wanirepo/AffectNeuro_2020Fall/README.md

 ## Papers (in progress)

-[W2: integrate]

-- Craig, A. D. 2002.
-“How Do You Feel?
-Interoception: The Sense of the Physiological Condition of the Body.”
-Nature Reviews.
-Neuroscience 3 (8): 655–66.
-- Craig, a.
-D. Bud.
-2009.
-“How Do You Feel–now?
-The Anterior Insula and Human Awareness.”
-Nature Reviews.
-Neuroscience 10 (1): 59–70.

 [W3]

-- Garcia, J., W. G. Hankins, and K. W. Rusiniak.
+- (n) Garcia, J., W. G. Hankins, and K. W. Rusiniak.
 1974.
 “Behavioral Regulation of the Milieu Interne in Man and Rat.”
 Science 185 (4154): 824–31.
-- Adolphs, Ralph.
+- (n) Adolphs, Ralph.
 2017.
 “How Should Neuroscience Study Emotions?
 By Distinguishing Emotion States, Concepts, and Experiences.”
 Social Cognitive and Affective Neuroscience 12 (1): 24–31.
+- (n) Craig, A. D. 2002.
+“How Do You Feel?
+Interoception: The Sense of the Physiological Condition of the Body.”
+Nature Reviews.
+Neuroscience 3 (8): 655–66.

 [W6: integrate]

-- MacLEAN, P. D. 1949.
+- (n) MacLEAN, P. D. 1949.
 “Psychosomatic Disease and the Visceral Brain; Recent Developments Bearing on the Papez Theory of Emotion.”
 Psychosomatic Medicine 11 (6): 338–53.
-- Pogliano, Claudio.
+- (n) Pogliano, Claudio.
 2017.
 “Lucky Triune Brain.
 Chronicles of Paul D. MacLean’s Neuro-Catchword.”
 Nuncius / Istituto E Museo Di Storia Della Scienza 32 (2): 330–75.

 [W7]

-- Berridge, Kent C. 2019.
+- (n) Berridge, Kent C. 2019.
 “Affective Valence in the Brain: Modules or Modes?”
 Nature Reviews.
 Neuroscience, February, 1.
 - Damasio, Antonio, and Gil B. Carvalho.
 2013.
 “The Nature of Feelings: Evolutionary and Neurobiological Origins.”
 Nature Reviews.
 Neuroscience 14 (2): 143–52. (이성우)